JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_guide.md

 The [](gradle_prerequisites.md) page provides a tutorial for creating Gradle-based IntelliJ Platform plugins.
 It may be useful to review the IntelliJ Platform page, particularly the description of versioning in the [](intellij_platform.md#open-source) section.

-> When adding additional repositories to your Gradle build script, always use HTTPS protocol.
->
-{type="warning"}

 ## Overview of the Gradle IntelliJ Plugin

 The Gradle plugin is built from the open-source project [](tools_gradle_intellij_plugin.md).